theIDinside/cxwman/README.md

    - [ ] Resize window
    - [ ] Implement EWMH stuff, to add client names as tags to our internal representation of windows
    - [ ] Font stuff
-   - [ ] Basic graphics stuff
+   - [ ] Basic graphics stuff, for example
+        - [ ] Drawing a background
+        - [ ] How does pixmaps work?

+## Todo's implementation details

-2. Grab WM Hints and WM atoms etc. Can we get client names, so we can use them as identifiers?
+   - [x] Grab WM Hints and WM atoms etc. Can we get client names, so we can use them as identifiers?